Stuart Forster introduces a recipe featuring grilled aubergine, mozzarella cheese and haskap berries from Nova Scotia, Canada.

 - Serve while warm, either alone or with an accompanying salad.

-Stuart flew from Gatwick Airport to Halifax, Nova Scotia with Icelandair, via the airline’s Keflavik hub.
+Stuart flew from Gatwick Airport to Halifax, Nova Scotia, with Icelandair.
+The journey included a stop at the airline’s hub at Keflavik Airport, approximately an hour’s bus ride from Reykjavík.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.